-After experiencing two (and a half) dramatic booms and busts in the property markets, Paul has an abiding curiosity into what causes the lemming-like behaviour of the market and its participants every 15-20 years.
+After experiencing two (and a half) dramatic booms and busts in the property markets, plus the most recent Covid-caused crash, Paul has an abiding curiosity into what causes the lemming-like behaviour of the market and its participants every 15-20 years.
 He has lectured extensively on the subject and is currently researching a book in this area.

-We might now look back and say we got away with it, but it cannot be allowed to happen again.
+We might now look back and say we got away with it - but ever since, banks and their regulators have been insisting 'it cannot be allowed to happen again'.

 Upton Major Ltd